touchHLE/touchHLE/dev-docs/debugging.md

 touchHLE will print the basic registers (r0-r13, SP, LR, PC) and a basic stack trace (using frame pointers) for the current thread when a panic occurs.
 To make sense of the result, you will probably want to open the app binary in Ghidra or another reverse-engineering tool.

+## Dumping classes/selectors/function symbols from binaries
+The `--dump-linking-info` flag dumps information about the classes, selectors, and lazy symbols (functions) that are requested by the binary, and how touchHLE is handling them.
+This is output to stdout as JSON, and a `\x1e` character is output (so you can split the output for scripts).

+The most useful application for this is determining which classes/selectors/functions that (might) be needed by an application are not implemented by touchHLE.
+This can be checked with `dev-scripts/log_unimplemented.sh [name of app to check]` (make sure `jq` is installed!).

+The schemas for the JSON are described in `ObjC::dump_classes` (in `src/objc/classes.rs`), `ObjC::dump_selectors` (in `src/objc/selectors.rs`), and `Dyld::dump_lazy_symbols` (in `src/dyld.rs`).

 ### GDB Remote Serial Protocol server

 For more complex cases, you can use the `--gdb=` command-line argument to start touchHLE in debugging mode, where it will provide a GDB Remote Serial Protocol server.
 You can then connect to touchHLE with GDB.
 (In theory LLDB also should work, but it doesn't.)